jaydeegbobeh/eng88/DevOps/README.md

 	- Front end - in which the user will see and deal with.
 	- Back end – you have the software that will serve on the server and the database.
 This is where the DevOps team are.
 - Microservice
-Consists of a collection of small, autonomous service, each service is self-contained.
+Consists of a collection of small, autonomous services, each service is self-contained.
 - Advantages
 	- Microservices are deployed independently => easy to manage bug fixes and feature releases
 	- Compared to monolithic application, code dependencies can become tangled adding a new feature requires editing code in many places, in a microservice you don't share code or data stores, minimising dependencies making it much easier to add new features.